ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 I hung on every word Jonathan had to say.
 As the half-hour session wrapped, Jonathan said he had to catch a flight, and somewhat hurriedly ran out of the room.
 I looked down at my notebook, processed that I had taken three pages of notes in the last thirty minutes, then stood up from my chair and ran after him.

 I managed to catch him just as he was getting into a yellow cab.
 Somewhat exasperated, Jonathan asked me what I wanted.
 I asked if he did private coaching.
 He replied, Ask the summit organizers to connect us.
-Cleverly, he didn t commit one way or another to coaching on the spot, leaving himself the opportunity to do due diligence on me via First Round before deciding if I was worth his time.
+Cleverly, he didn't commit one way or another to coaching on the spot, leaving himself the opportunity to do due diligence on me via First Round before deciding if I was worth his time.
 Luckily for me, when I asked First Round to put us in touch, the contact said nice enough things about me that Jonathan agreed to an introductory coaching session.

 ### 1:1 MEETINGS